birdandhike.com logo

 Specialties

 Vermilion Flycatchers, Cactus Wrens, and neotropical migrants (Summer Tanager and Lucy's Warblers) are common during summer.
 Red-shouldered Hawks nest in the Nature Conservancy area, the only known nesting site in Arizona, and Gray Hawk and Common Black Hawk nest in the area.
 Zone-tailed Hawk, an uncommon species present throughout the year, can be seen here too.
-Keep a keen eye out for Black Vulture, a rare species here, but one that may be moving north as the climate changes.
+Keep a keen eye out for Black Vulture, a rare species here, but one that may be moving north as the climate warms.

 Hassayampa River Preserve